 - Photodynamic therapy – Uses a light active drug called Verteporfin (Visudyne).
 The drug is injected into a vein in your arm and travels up into the blood vessels in your eye.
 A light is shined into your eye which activates the drug and causes the blood vessel to close off.
 It causes minimal damage to the surrounding retina.
 It may take up to six months before the vision stabilizes.

 - Laser photocoagulation – This procedure uses laser to destroy and seal the leaky blood vessels.
 The laser not only destroys the new vessels (CNV) but also destroys the retina adjacent to the new vessel.
 It is becoming less commonly used and is not suitable if the disease is too advanced or if the blood vessels are growing in front of the macula.
 This treatment is only for a small percentage of patients with a particular type of Wet MD.

 - Avastin – Avastin is an anti-VEGF drug like Lucentis which is injected into the cavity of the eye.
 Avastin was not initially developed to treat eye condition.
 Many case reports suggest that it is safe and highly effective and has been used worldwide for treating patients with Wet MD.
-Avastin is used because patients are not eligible for Lucentis under the PBS (because of their age or the location of the abnormal blood vessels) and where the cost of Lucentis or Eylea is impractical.
+Avastin is used when patients are not eligible for Lucentis under the PBS (because of the location of the abnormal blood vessels) and where the cost of Lucentis or Eylea is impractical.